top of page

 out which has taken me a while to build up to from sitting to standing.

-And for those of you who like to work out, here is my quads programme for the
+And for those of you who like to work out, here is my quads programme.
+Please make sure that you warm up and cool down and gradually build

 up your weights so as not to injure yourself.